 Judas Iscariot had walked with Jesus from the start of His public ministry.
 He had spent three years at close quarters with Jesus.
 He had heard Jesus teach.
 He had seen Him perform miracles.
 He had traveled in His company.
 He had even worshiped Him.
 And yet he walked away.

 To say that Judas was “not a disciple to begin with” would be to contradict the Bible.
 Each of the Synoptic Gospels mentions him in the list of the twelve disciples (Matthew 10:4; Mark 3:19; Luke 6:16).
-And even though the Fourth Gospel does not include this list, John 12:4 refers to Jesus’ betrayer as “one of His disciples.”
+And even though the Fourth Gospel does not include this list, it does refer to Jesus’ betrayer as “one of the twelve” (John 6:71) and “one of His disciples” (John 12:4).

 Although I have never renounced my faith in Christ, I have experienced many faith crises over my four decades as a Christian.
 Some of them were severe enough to make me consider ending my life.
 Sadly, my mother knows this is true.